 Payment for eJournals can be made online using a credit card, complete the online form and follow the prompts.
 Allow two business days for your subscription to be processed.

 *If you do not have an alumni login, click ‘Create your own alumni account’ at the end of the page.

 No. We’re unable to provide a list of journals, as it is extensive and changes frequently.

-If there are journals you are interested in accessing, contact Paula Barlow who can advise if the title is available through the Alumni eJournals service.
+If there are journals you are interested in accessing, contact the Library Collection Development team who can advise if the title is available through the Alumni eJournals service.

 Why can't I access the full text of certain journals or eBooks?